 The moonlight wreaked havoc on her mind.
 It changed the tides in inlets, stirred up life in the woods.

-1Q84 is a fictional novel published as three separate parts from 2009 to 2011.
-It is the work of acclaimed Japanese author Haruki Murakami, written in Japanese and translated into English by Jay Rubin and Philip Gabriel.
-The only other work of Haruki Murakami that I've ever read, or rather listened to, was an audio-book for his semi-biographical treatise on running called "What I talk about when I talk about running".
-It was a nice thing to listen to while running - having a calm voice extol upon the Zen-like benefits of long distance running.
-This audio-book certainly didn't prepare me for any of his fictional novels, but I had become interested in reading something by Murakami recently, so I chose 1Q84.
-I found out later that 1Q84 is actually his latest novel; I had assumed it was older because of how well-known it seemed to be.
-He has been writing for over 30 years and has many other acclaimed novels.
-Murakami is considered by many to be one of the greatest active Japanese authors and he has garnered a world-wide following throughout his writing career.
+1Q84 is a fictional novel published in three separate parts from 2009 to 2011.
+It's the work of acclaimed Japanese author Haruki Murakami, written in Japanese and translated into English by Jay Rubin and Philip Gabriel.
+The only other work of Murakami that I've ever read, or rather listened to, was an audiobook of his semi-biographical treatise on running called "What I talk about when I talk about running".
+It was a nice thing to listen to while running— a calm voice extolling upon the Zen-like benefits of long distance running.
+This audiobook certainly didn't prepare me for any of his works of fictional, but I had become interested in reading something of his recently, so I chose 1Q84.
+I found out later that 1Q84 is actually his latest novel; I'd assumed it was older because of how well-known it seemed to be.
+Murakami has been writing for over 30 years and is considered by many to be one of the greatest Japanese authors of all time.
+As such, he has garnered a world-wide following throughout his writing career.

-To me, the story of 1Q84 felt like it was someone else's dream - a collective dream shared and experienced by several people.
-It was certainly weird enough to be a dream, but I also think it hovered perfectly in that realm of "almost" having a deeper meaning that you can't really understand at the time.
-Vague symbolism and strange reoccurring events leave you with a sense that there is a message you cannot understand, hidden within the story.
-I am convinced that Murakami wanted to impart this dream-like feeling intentionally.
+Reading 1Q84 felt like being transported into someone else's dream, but the dream was collectively shared and experienced by several people.
+It was certainly weird enough to be a dream, but I also think it hovered perfectly in that realm of almost having a deeper meaning that you can't really understand at the time.
+Vague symbolism and strange reoccurring events leave you with a sense that there is a message you can't see just yet, hidden within the story.
+I'm convinced that Murakami wanted to impart this dream-like feeling intentionally.

 Despite this, I don't think 1Q84 would fit well within the genre of "magical realism", which is a claim Murakami himself has refuted before.
 Instead, the magical and supernatural elements of the story are fully recognized as being so by the characters.
-When something extraordinary occurs to a character, they generally are just as confused and skeptical as the reader.
-But it appears to me that Murakami is a materialist and he believes in empirical reasoning, so the characters he created also share this philosophy - they accept the existence of two moons in the sky as being a component of reality, simply because they can observe them in the sky.
+When something extraordinary or abnormal happens to a character, they generally are just as confused and skeptical as the reader.
+But it appears to me that Murakami is a materialist and he believes in empirical reasoning, so the characters he created also share this philosophy—they accept the existence of two moons in the sky as being a component of reality, simply because they can observe them in the sky.
 I believe that the basis of reality is being challenged and questioned by Murakami in 1Q84.
-From the very first chapter, we are issued a warning from a mysterious taxi driver, explaining to our protagonist, Aomame, the consequences of her decisions:
+From the very first chapter, we are issued a warning from a mysterious taxi driver explaining to our protagonist, Aomame, the consequences of her decisions:

 Things may look different to you than they did before.
 I’ve had that experience myself.
 But don’t let appearances fool you.
 There’s always only one reality.